mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 What are the raindrops?
 The raindrops are you.
 The raindrops are [zazen](glossary#zazen).

 If you create a gap between you and zazen, immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe “that is raindrops” or “[that is] shikantaza.”
 That is confusion.
-So completely cease firing.
+So, completely cease firing.
 For this – no way, completely nothing to do.
 All you have to do is, there is one [thing], which is called shikataza – just do it.
 Just do, okay?

 ##### 40:16